Monday, January 19, 2026

 Share

-Fifty years ago, if you were talking with someone about their recent “magic mushroom” trip, they were more than likely a stereotypical hippie: long-haired, free-spirited, and adhering to Timothy Leary‘s turn-on, tune-in, drop-out ethos.
+Fifty years ago, if you were talking with someone about their recent “magic mushroom” trip, they were probably the opposite of the stereotypical boardroom type; they were most likely a long-haired, free-spirited hippie, adhering to Timothy Leary’s turn-on, tune-in, drop-out ethos.
+But today, the landscape of psychedelic substance users has changed drastically.
+A-list celebrities, investors, athletes, and, even, politicians, are among the most vocal advocates for the decriminalization and legalization of psychedelics including LSD, psilocybin, and MDMA.

 Blake Mycoskie